roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "And you!"
 Mom yelled, waving her finger in his face.
 "Starting a fight with your son?
 What were you thinking?"

  "I didn't start it," he said.
 "He should have left things alone.
 This is my house.
 I'm still the father and husband."
-Report_Story #3